robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

-"_Theories stand or fall,  ultimately, upon numbers_." ~ Richard Bellman,
+"_Theories stand or fall,  ultimately, upon numbers_." ~ Richard Bellman.

+"_Because right is on his side, the innovator will quickly attract the young, who obviously have no past to defend.
+And those impartial scholars who, in the midst of the smothering torrent of current doctrine, have learned how to keep their minds clear and their judgment independent will also gather on his side._" ~ Ramon Santiago y Cajal.

 "_From him and his example, I have also learned not to take glory in the difficulty of a proof: difficulty means we have not understood.
 The ideal is to be able to paint a landscape in which the proof is obvious.
 I admire how often he succeeded in reaching this ideal._" ~ Pierre Deligne, AMS Notices, Vol 63, #3, speaking of Alexandre Grothendieck.